 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D Mark IV or the Nikon D7100 – has the upper hand?
+Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon EOS-1D Mark IV:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Faster burst: Shoots at higher frequency (10 vs 6 flaps/sec) to capture the decisive moment.